coder4cbus/interviewnotes/domainknowledge.md

   - I am not sure what dynamically and statically typed languages are.
 # Give a brief analogy explaining how computer memory works to a beginning programmer.
   * (No more than a couple of paragraphs, max, please.)
+  Memory is a temporary storage space with values and references to those values that the computer has random access to.
+You can think of it like a bunch of items in a room and each one has a tag.
+If the tag to an item is removed, that item is now impossible to find, and eventually it will be automatically garbage collected.

-Using official terminology, summarize how Promises work in JS. * Some terms to use: pending, fulfilled, rejected, resolve, reject, then, catch, all.
+# Using official terminology, summarize how Promises work in JS. *
+Some terms to use: pending, fulfilled, rejected, resolve, reject, then, catch, all.
 Cover how chaining/sequencing promises works.
 What's an IIFE in JS?
 When would you use it? *
 Hint: IIFE is short for "Immediately Invoked Function Expression".